All Episodes

 Denial is healthy.

-How in the world can thinking people spend ten years telling us the sun is killing us, cows are causing global warming, which is gonna kill us, and exercise you expel too much carbon dioxide, and then after pummeling pummeling us with this, then come back and tell us that our kids are getting rickets because they're not getting enough calcium and exercise and sunlight.
+How in the world can thinking people spend 10 years telling us the sun is killing us, cows are causing global warming, which is going to kill us, and exercise, you expel too much carbon dioxide, and then, after pummeling us with this, then come back and tell us that our kids are getting rickets because they're not getting enough calcium and exercise and sunlight.

-Now, this next door, this this has to be a parody.
+Now, this next story, this has to be a parody.

 It just has to be.

-The proposal came in a speech to volunteers with the Bazij, a pro-regime militia.
+The proposal came in a speech to volunteers with the Basij, a pro-regime militia.

 He said he was prompted by a belief that Americans would vote against the current administration in a truly free poll.

-Now, this is what Achmedinizan actually thinks Bush is still on the ballot.
+Now, this is what Ahmadinezad actually thinks Bush is still on the ballot.

-However, the terms of Ahmadini Zad's offer appear to betray some confusion about the potential candidates.
+However, the terms of Ahmadinezad's offer appear to betray some confusion about the potential candidates.

 He said, if the White House officials allow us to be present as an observer in their presidential election, we will see whether people in their country are going to vote for them again or not.

-Bird brain flew, what is what is what has overcome this guy?
+Bird brain flu, what has overcome this guy?

 And then the news from Abu Dhabi.

-Citigroup, the biggest U.S. bank by assets, will receive a seven and a half billion dollar cash infusion from Abu Dhabi to replenish capital after record mortgage losses wiped out almost half its market value.
+Citigroup, the biggest U.S. bank by assets, will receive a $7.5 billion cash infusion from Abu Dhabi to replenish capital after record mortgage losses wiped out almost half its market value.

 Citigroup shares rose 3.7% early today, following acting chief executive officer Wynne Bischoff's statement late yesterday that funds from Abu Dhabi Investment Authority will help strengthen our capital base.

-Abu Dhabi's part of the United Arab Emirates.
+Abu Dhabi is part of the United Arab Emirates.

-Buying up his chip company makes uh computer chips, silicon chips.
+Buying up his chip company makes computer chips, silicon chips.

-Uh now they're they're buying up hotels left and right, and now they've uh they've got a cash infusion of seven and a half billion dollars to save Citigroup.
+And now they've got a cash infusion of $7.5 billion to save Citigroup.

-But damn it, we are not gonna let them anywhere near our ports.
+But damn it, we are not going to let them anywhere near our ports.

 But here's your laptop.

-And here and then your mortgage is now your mortgage is now being funded and backed by the United Arab Emirates.
+And your mortgage is not being funded and backed by the United Arab Emirates, Abu Dhabi.

 Rush, this isn't funny.